 These don’t need to go in a particular order, though most days, the coffee comes first.
 And because in this season of life, my morning routine does NOT involve getting up early before my kids, these tasks are often interrupted by filling various needs for one child or another.
 I try to complete them all before noon.

-If creating routines is a completely foreign concept for you, I recommend two complimentary courses by Crystal Paine, successful businesswoman and mom of 3: Make Over Your Mornings and Make Over Your Evenings.
+If creating routines is a completely foreign concept for you, check out these two complimentary courses by Crystal Paine, successful businesswoman and mom of 3: Make Over Your Mornings and Make Over Your Evenings.

 Both courses focus on helping you build a successful routine to help your days go more smoothly.